Ghost of a Tale: Sequel

-After the full release of Ghost of a Tale on PC, the team worked full-time on updating the game and porting it onto other consoles, after which they started active development of a follow-up in 2020.
+After the full release of Ghost of a Tale on PC, the team worked on updating the game and porting it onto other consoles, after which they started active development of a follow-up in 2020.
 They spent a full year creating a new tool to handle quests and dialogue in a way that would better fit the game they envisioned, after which they focused on the other aspects of development for two years.

 Originally, the game was being developed on the Unity engine like its predecessor, although, according to Lionel "Seith" Gallat: "After a couple of years of steady work a picture started to paint itself and I just didn't like it: We were spending more time fighting the engine rather than actually creating gameplay systems and assets.
 I was getting more and more frustrated with the everyday limitations and hassle Unity put on our iterative process...
 Around that time Epic began to communicate about their new Unreal Engine 5.
 So I took a look at it (not having liked at all the earlier 4.x iterations) and it became clear to me this was a much better option for our game."
 As a result, the team had to effectively scratch most of their work of the previous two years and spend an additional year-and-a-half learning to use Unreal Engine 5 and recreating the assets they had made for Unity, although due to their new first-party tool they were able to preserve most of their work on quests and dialogue.
 In January 2025, Gallat stated: "I'm very glad to say today that it was all well worth the time, pain and money.
 We're now at a stage we would never have reached with the previous engine.
 Both in terms of visual quality and gameplay richness."